On /uses Pages

 Most of the /uses pages I've come across have been posted by techies — coders/programmers, web developers, engineers, and folks of that stripe.
 But why should they have all the fun?
 There's no reason that others — like writers, artists, designers, photographers, students — can't do the same.

 I've added a /uses section to my homepage.
-Why not give it a try?
+Why not give one a try at your website?